-Zambezi River, Botswana
+Zambezi River, Zambia

 Toka Leya Camp sits in a prime location overlooking the Zambezi River with the east side of the camp under the shade of the canopy trees and the west side in an open setting adjacent to an ancient baobab tree.
 Wildlife around the camp includes elephants and hippo, as well as many bird species.